-Somryst™ is a prescription-only digital therapeutic intended to provide a neurobehavioral intervention (Cognitive Behavioral Therapy for Insomnia – CBT-I) to patients 22 years of age and older with chronic insomnia.
+Somryst® is a prescription-only digital therapeutic intended to provide a neurobehavioral intervention (CBT-I) to patients 22 years of age and older with chronic insomnia.
 Somryst treats patients with chronic insomnia by improving a patient’s insomnia symptoms.

-Who Should Not Use Somryst™ (Contraindications)
+Who Should Not Use Somryst® (Contraindications)

 - Untreated obstructive sleep apnea

-- Individuals at high risk of falls
+- If you are at high risk of falls

-- Individuals who are pregnant
+- If you are pregnant

-Somryst™ is not for everyone.
-Please use your clinical judgement to determine whether Somryst is right for your patient.
+Somryst® is not for everyone.
+You and your Health Care Provider should discuss whether Somryst is right for you.